wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 ### Top down, bottom up, middle out

-So, the above program already works.
+So, the above program already *works*.
 Here's a way to look at how it got made (see just below).

 ```cpp
 #include <Arduino.h>
 void setup() { } void loop() {} // END.
 ```

 This program compiles and 'runs' just fine, on wowki.
 Doesn't do much; isn't meant to.

-In a sense, it has several placeholders for future ideas that were not (yet) typed into the computer (using some kind of *code editor* or just a *plaintext* editor).
+In a sense, it has several *placeholders* for *future ideas* that were not (yet) typed into the computer (using some kind of *code editor* or just a *plaintext* editor).

+> *IF you leave a placeholder in, 'permanently', you have just
+> created a `hook`.
+> Do not put in hooks.
+Ever.
+Create them as required.
+> If you must, revision control has tools to help you remember
+> how to add the hook, when it is gtruly wanted.

+**The above is opinion, and isn't to be followed;
+unless you agree to it by your own philosophy.** &nbsp;&nbsp;&nbsp;;)

+`/netreligion`

 `Top-down, bottom-up, middle-out` is an approach to programming; it surely has an accepted definition and description, but will be used here, only informally, to describe what the theory books will talk about in detail, using proper names for everything. ;)

 It's a tool.
 You can use it, or fall back on your other skills and completely ignore it.  *Everyone develops a style of their own*.

 ```cpp
 #include <Arduino.h>